Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Non-relativistic velocity bounds

-We pause to make general remarks on the physical meaning of Eq. (\ref{vbound12}) and to contrast it with other known bounds.
-The fundamental Lieb-Robinson bounds \cite{Lieb_Robinson,Bruno,Sergey,alioscia,kaden} establish ``speed limits'' on the propagation of information and thus on (quasi)particle speed in lattice systems having short range interactions of bounded norm that are defined in finite dimensional Hilbert spaces.
-By contrast, the bounds of Eq. (\ref{vbound12}) and its extensions (elaborated on in substantial detail in the next subsections and in Appendix \ref{velocity-bound-App}) {\it do not generally require} these constraints nor, as we will demonstrate in this work, are they solely confined to to the realm of speed limits.
+We pause momentarily to make general remarks on the physical meaning of our respective exact and approximate bounds of Eqs. (\ref{speeeed},\ref{vbound12}) and to contrast these with other known bounds.
+The fundamental Lieb-Robinson bounds \cite{Lieb_Robinson,Bruno,Sergey,alioscia,kaden,Else20} establish ``speed limits'' on the propagation of information (or, equivalently, on correlations), and thus on (quasi)particle speed in lattice systems having short range interactions of bounded norm that are defined in finite dimensional Hilbert spaces.
+By contrast, the bounds of Eqs. (\ref{speeeed},\ref{vbound12}) and their extensions (elaborated on in substantial detail in the next subsections and in Appendix \ref{velocity-bound-App}) {\it do not, generally, require} these constraints nor, as we will demonstrate in this work, are they solely confined to to the realm of speed limits.
 Qualitatively, the finite energy fluctuations at any physical (i.e., non-divergent) temperature provide a cutoff on the possible velocities that plays the role of the norm of operators for which the standard Lieb-Robinson bounds apply.
+In the limit of infinite temperatures for bounded operators, we can replace the standard deviation of the effective local Hamiltonians $\tilde{H}_{i^{\prime}}^{H}$ by their operator norm (i.e., we may replace $k_{B} T^{2} C_{v, i}$ in Eq. (\ref{speeeed}) by the bounded operator norm $|| \tilde{H}_{i^{\prime}}^{H}||^{2}$).
+This leads to a bound which is slightly more similar to the standard, temperature independent, Lieb-Robinson type inequality on the speed.
 In a solid, the standard deviation of atomic displacements $\sigma_{r_{i \ell}^{H}}$ is bounded from above by the lattice constant times a factor of order unity (the Lindemann ratio).
 This, in turn, yields a bound on the velocities $\left\langle v_{i \ell}\right\rangle$.
-In Appendix \ref{velocity-bound-App} we illustrate that Eq. (\ref{vbound12}) further implies that high temperature thermal equilibrium is possible only if the global average ($\bar{\sigma}_{r_{i \ell}^{H}}$) of the single particle position standard deviations satisfies the inequality
+In Appendix \ref{velocity-bound-App} we will illustrate that Eq. (\ref{vbound12}) further suggests that high temperature thermal equilibrium is possible only if the global average ($\bar{\sigma}_{r_{i \ell}^{H}}$) of the single particle position standard deviations satisfies the inequality

 Here, $\lambda_T$ is the thermal de-Broglie wavelength of Eq. (\ref{dBeq}).

 At general temperatures, the standard deviation $\sigma_{r_{i \ell}^{H}}$ is not a consequence of zero-point quantum fluctuations.
 Rather, $\sigma_{r_{i \ell}^{H}}$ represents the standard deviation of the $\ell$-th Cartesian position coordinate of particle $i$ when it is computed with the full (finite temperature) density matrix $\rho_{\Lambda}$.
 As such, this standard deviation of the position is typically dominated, at high temperatures, by classical thermal fluctuations.